Ultimate Tennis Camp (UTC) was a concept started in 1997 at a small facility called The Heritage Swim and Tennis Club in Concord, Massachusetts.

 UTC operates out of our MLTC East location at 10 Granite Road in Acton.
-Campers are outdoors during the nice weather, however during inclement weather or when temperatures and humidity are dangerously high, players are moved inside to our indoor courts that are substantially cooler.
+Campers play outdoors during the nice weather.
+However, during inclement weather or when temperatures and humidity are dangerously high, players are moved inside to our indoor courts that are substantially cooler.

 UTC begins and ends with one simple premise: to have fun.
 Although that seems obvious, it is not always the case when a beginning or intermediate level player is practicing hitting backhands in the hot, summer sun.
 Unfortunately, the reality is that for many players, they become bored.

 At UTC, the kids are motivated in two unique ways.
 First, when players succeed at an activity by either hitting a cone or making a basket, they receive points.
 These points are then used to buy things such as cans of tennis balls, water bottles, candy, etc. Because of how the camp is structured and handicapped, ALL of the campers no matter what their level, earn enough points to make purchases.